ernsbzkrt/ML-with-QM/Quantum Computing/readme.md

 # 2. Content 📚

 In this section, Introduction to Coding for Quantum Computers is generally explained and examined with examples.
 This section explores different strategies with detailed explanations of various methods.
+In this section, theories or methods of Quantum Computing will not be discussed.
+You can refer to the sections I have previously created for these discussions.
+Detailed and effective discussions are conducted within the scope of those sections.

 ## 3. Contribution 🤝
 Anyone willing to contribute to this repository is welcome.
 If you want to add, correct, or improve content related to quantum theory, please send a pull request.